MaastrichtU-IDS/get-started-with-docker/README.md

 ### Publish to GitHub Container Registry

-The [GitHub Container Registry](https://docs.github.com/en/free-pro-team@latest/packages/getting-started-with-github-container-registry) is still in beta, but will be free for public images when fully released.
-It enables you to store your images at the same place you store your code! 📦
+The [GitHub Container Registry](https://docs.github.com/en/free-pro-team@latest/packages/getting-started-with-github-container-registry) is still in beta but will be free for public images when fully released.
+It enables you to store your Docker images at the same place you keep your code! 📦

 Publish to your user Container Registry on GitHub: